What We Do

 Households on fixed incomes-seniors and disabled: Many of those living in poverty have mental or physical limitations that impact their ability to support themselves in our society without a little extra help.

 House of Neighborly Service represents a community effort by individuals, churches, local government, businesses, foundations, non-profit and faith-based organizations.
-The HNS volunteer team is a powerful force that helps to drive the services with heart.
+The HNS volunteer team is a powerful force that helps to maintain excellence in our services.